 The analog inputs (INP and INN) are designed to be driven with a differential AC-coupled signal.
 It is extremely important that these inputs be accurately balanced.
-Any common-mode signal applied to these inputs degrades even-order distortion terms.
+Any common-mode signal applied to these inputs degrade even-order distortion terms.
 Therefore, any attempt at driving these inputs in a single-ended fashion results in significant even-order distortion terms.

-Figure 6 presents one method for converting a single-ended signal to a balanced differential signal using a transformer.
+Figure 6 presents one method for converting a singleended signal to a balanced differential signal using a transformer.
 The primary-to-secondary turns ratio in this example is 1:1.414.
 The impedance ratio is the square of the turns ratio, so in this example, the impedance ratio is 1:2.
-To achieve a 50Ω input impedance at the primary side of the transformer, the secondary side is terminated with a 112Ω differential load.
-This load, in shunt with the differential input resistance of the MAX1418, results in a 100Ω differential load on the secondary side.
-It is reasonable to use a larger transformer turns ratio to achieve a larger signal step-up, and this may be desirable to relax the drive requirements for the circuitry driving the MAX1418.
-However, the larger the turns ratio, the larger the effect of the differential input resistance of the MAX1418 on the primary referred input resistance.
-At a turns ratio of 1:4.47, the 1k Ω differential input resistance of the MAX1418 by itself results in a primary referred input resistance of 50 Ω .
+In order to achieve a $50\Omega$ input impedance at the primary side of the transformer, the secondary side is terminated with a $112\Omega$ differential load.
+This load, in shunt with the differential input resistance of the MAX1419, results in a $100\Omega$ differential load on the secondary side.
+It is reasonable to use a larger transformer turns ratio in order to achieve a larger signal step-up, and this may be desirable in order to relax the drive requirements for the circuitry driving the MAX1419.